kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/10_namespaces/transcript.md

 We'll cover more about this file later in the course.

-If the current context shows as blank, like it is here, then it means that we're using the default namespace [red box].
+If the current context's namespace shows as blank, like it is here, then it means that we're using the default namespace [red box].
 So when we ran the get-pods command we only retrieved a list of pods that are in the default namespace.

 If you want to interact with a different namespace, then one way to do that is by  specifying the namespace flag: